hl2guide/sabnzbd-guide/README.md

 ### SABnzbd Password

-Set it to a complex password and record it in a password manager (like LastPass) or similar.
+Set it to a complex password and record it and the username in a password manager (like LastPass) or similar.

 ### Maximum line speed

-Set this to the very maximum speed your internet can download files (test using speedtest.net or similar).
+Set this to the very maximum speed your internet can download files (test using https://www.speedtest.net or similar).

 Doing this allows for speed limiting to become an option.

 ## Folders Tab

-### Temporary Download Folder, Completed Download Folder, Watched Folder
+### Temporary Download Folder, Completed Download Folder and Watched Folder

 Set all three to your largest disk volume that is fast and large enough for file storage.